 Further, there are some additional grounds on which the seller can be found liable for defects in a purchased property:

-• The seller provided an express warranty that a house is free of certain defects, or
+- The seller provided an express warranty that the house is free of certain defects, or

 Please note that the above is not intended as legal advice.
 Accordingly, you should not consider it as such.
-Small claims cases, especially those of such complexity as cases revolving around real estate transactions, vary greatly in detail and circumstances.
+Small claims cases, especially those of the complexity of real estate transactions, vary significantly in detail and circumstances.
 For legal advice concerning your particular matter, please contact a legal professional.